G400 Computer Science BSc Undergraduate 2020

 The course is mainly delivered through a mixture of lectures, practical and problem classes.
 Typically lectures provide key information on a particular field of study and identify the main areas for discussion and debate among Computer Scientists.
 You will be introduced to both basic and advanced concepts, techniques and methods in Computer Science through lectures with associated written and multimedia presentations, and your knowledge and understanding are reinforced in practical and problem classes and through summative and formative assignments.

 The balance of these types of activities changes over the course of the degree, as you develop your knowledge and ability as an independent learner.
-In Year 1 you will take five core Computer Science modules which is normally 10 hours a week of lectures, and five two-hour practicals each week.
-You will also study an elective module selected from those offered by any Board of Studies across the University.
+In Year 1 you will take five core Computer Science modules which is normally 10 hours a week of lectures, and five two-hour compulsory practicals each week.
+You will also study an elective module selected from those offered by other departments across the University.
 Outside timetabled contact hours, you are also expected to undertake your own independent study to prepare for your classes and broaden your subject knowledge.

-Some Year 3 teaching is research-led and reflective of not only the research expertise of academic staff at Durham but also cutting-edge advances in industry.
-You will normally have eight hours a week of lectures and depending on your choice of modules can have two hours of problem classes or practicals a week.
+Year 3 teaching is research-led and reflective of not only the research expertise of academic staff at Durham but also cutting-edge advances in industry.
+You will normally have eight hours a week of lectures and, depending on your choice of modules, occasional practicals.
 You will undertake an individual project which is a detailed study of a particular area resulting in a significant piece of independent research.
 This project gives you the opportunity to pursue a chosen topic under the supervision of a member of academic staff with whom you will typically have a minimum of 11 hours of one-to-one supervisory meetings across the academic year.
 You will normally attend five hours of workshops which prepare you for this work.

 Subject requirements, level and grade

 A level offer – A*AA Including Mathematics.